Semester One: 13 February to 23 June 2017

-Graduates are well positioned to find rewarding career opportunities in management and are ideally suited to general office management in an intermediate role or as a lead role in middle to smaller size business organisations in both the private and public sectors.
+Graduates are well positioned to find rewarding career opportunities in management and are ideally suited to general office management in an intermediate role or as a lead role in middle to smaller sized business organisations in both the private and public sectors.
 Graduates are well equipped to develop and run their own businesses.

 Students less than 20 years old must have a minimum of 14 numeracy credits at level one or higher in mathematics or Pangarau on the Directory of Assessment Standards, and 50 credits at level two or above with at least 12 credits in each of three subjects including a minimum of eight literacy credits at level two or higher in English or Te Reo Māori, four credits must be in reading and four credits must be in writing.
 The literacy credits will be selected from a schedule of approved achievement standards and unit standards.
 The schedule may be found on the NZQA website at Literacy Requirements for University Entrance.

 Or students must have equivalent to the above to be administered at the discretion of the programme manager under delegated authority from the head of faculty.

 Applicants whose first language is not English, or who come from a country where the language of instruction in schools is not English, must meet the English Proficiency Outcomes in accordance with the NZQF Programme Approval and Accreditation Rules 2013 as below.

 - IELTS test: Score of 5.5 with no band score lower than 5